SAP/styleguides/clean-abap/sub-sections/Exceptions.md

 # Exceptions

-What type of exception to use for what is a hot topic that has been discussed controversially throughout the years, with no end in sight.
+What type of exception to use for what is a hot topic that has been discussed controversially across time and programming languages.

 ## The Ideal